a-b-street/abstreet/docs/design/gui.md

 	- could a macro help with registration?
 - get() being mutable means we have to use RefCell or propogate mutability in lots of sad places

+### Round 2

+Alright, the mutability is making some plugin refactoring hard, and I'm repeating colors, because it's never safe to refer to some other string that might or might not have been populated yet.

+Macros don't look like they'll help here.

+So time for hacktastic, old-school codegen.
+Grep.
+Sadly, I think python is the easiest route. :\

 ## Mutex plugins

 The state of the world today: